How toll free numbers actually disconnect, and what happens next

 Some "spare drops" are coordinated handoffs

-Our analysis distinguishes the two so genuine random opportunities (the ones a regular customer could actually win) are visible separately from prearranged trades.
+Our analysis distinguishes the two, so genuine random opportunities (the ones a regular customer could actually win) are visible separately from prearranged trades.
 The arrangements themselves are interesting because they reveal hidden affiliations between carriers that appear independent on paper.

 Common questions